aimms/user-guide/aimms-ide/Solvers/GUROBI/MIP/GUROBI_MIP_-_Lazy_Constraint_Mode.rst

 With a value of 2, all lazy constraints that are violated by a feasible solution will be pulled into the model.
 With a value of 3, lazy constraints that cut off the relaxation solution at the root node are also pulled in.

-This option sets the mode for all lazy constraints, but the mode can be overwritten for individual rows by using the procedures GMP::Row::SetPoolType and GMP::Row::SetPoolTypeMulti.
+This option sets the mode for all lazy constraints, but the mode can be overwritten for individual rows by using the procedures :any:`GMP::Row::SetPoolType` and :any:`GMP::Row::SetPoolTypeMulti`.

 **Learn more about**